 So many obstacles have arisen in this process.
 Leaving behind our life of 20+ years in Fort Collins was our first challenge.
-I wrote about that extensively on my Midlife Crisis Queen blog in April and May of last year.
+I wrote about that extensively in my memoir of this entire experience.
 Suffice to say this kind of change is never easy.

 We moved into a 100-year-old little house in Walsenburg and put much into storage last June.
 It took five months just to get a proper slab completed in this rural Colorado county.